harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 ### Filtering by Groups or Ranges {: #case-filtering }

-Many of the parameters on the cases endpoint can be filtered by appending a suffix to the query parameter key.
+Many of the parameters on the `/cases` endpoint can be filtered by appending a suffix to the query parameter key.

 To match to a list, append `__in` to the query parameter.
 For example, to fetch cases matching ID `12`, `34`, or `56`: